Serajul Huq (educator)

 Serajul Huq (1 April 1905 – 4 March 2005) was a Bangladeshi educationist.

 Early life and education

-Huq was born in Noakhali District in 1905.
-He passed matriculation examination in 1921 from Dhaka Muhsinia Madrasa and Intermediate examination in 1923 from Dhaka Islamic Intermediate College.
-He then enrolled to University of Dhaka.
-He earned BA with Honors in Islamic Studies in 1926 and MA in Persian in 1927.
-In 1934 Huq earned his PhD degree from University of London.
+Huq was born in Noakhali District in 1905 to Moulvi Hamidullah.
+He passed matriculation examination in 1921 from Dhaka Muhsinia Madrasa and intermediate examination in 1923 from Dhaka Islamic Intermediate College.
+He then enrolled to the University of Dhaka.
+He earned BA with honors in Islamic studies in 1926 and MA in Persian in 1930.
+In 1938, he received his PhD on "Ibn Taymiyyah and His Project of Reform" under the supervision of Professor Hamilton Gibb, a Scottish historian and Orientalist, from the University of London.

 Career

-In 1928 Huq joined Dhaka University as a faculty as Assistant Lecturer in the Department of Arabic and Islamic Studies.
-He became Professor in 1951.
-In 1979 Huq was elected President of the Asiatic Society of Bangladesh.
+In 1928, Huq joined the University of Dhaka as an assistant lecturer at the Department of Arabic and Islamic Studies.
+He became a lecturer in 1936, a reader in 1943 and a professor in 1951.
+In 1979, Huq was elected President of the Asiatic Society of Bangladesh.